liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 I'm a PhD student in Immunology and HIV infection.
 I jump between long wet lab hours and long computer hours...

 ## Little Spec
 It all started one day when I was learning spectral flow cytometry, and we have to book analysis PCs to play around with spectral unmixing.
-It's so hard to get in a time slot in our institutes, and it's a long, tiring walk for me to go up and downstairs several times.
+It's so hard to get in a time slot in our institute.
+We have to go up and downstairs several times if we notice something is wrong in unmixing.
+The software dongles also only work with Windows OS.
 Then I thought to myself: it sounds like simple math, why would I have to use certain software?
 Then these scripts became the end result :P.

 This repo is a workflow made by a wet-lab scientist for wet-lab scientists.
 From reference control to unmixing and high-parameter analysis of flow data.
 I didn't really invent new method here, more like collected the tools into a toolkit from the beginning to the end of flow analysis.
 The handmade math content in this repo is no more than basic linear algebra and linear modeling techniques.